 One who wants to vanquish lives and existences must investigate these things until penetratively comprehending their true nature and relinquishing them.
 Do not be possessive of these things because it will be like lighting the fire to burn oneself.
-If Panna were to dig into where these three kings of existences manifest themselves, one will then have struck at the principal culprit of lives and existences.
-It will be vanquished immediately from within the Heart the instant that Panna has penetrated its foundation.
+If paññā were to dig into where these three Kings of Existence (kāma-taṇhā, bhava-taṇhā, and vibhava-taṇhā) manifest themselves, one will then have struck the principal culprit of lives and existences.
+It will be vanquished immediately from within the Heart the instant that $pa\tilde{n}\tilde{n}a$ has penetrated its foundation.
 When all these things disappear, there will then be another kind of emptiness.
-No sign of Sammuti will appear within this emptiness.
+No sign of conditionality (sammuti) will appear within this emptiness.
 This type of emptiness differs from the other kinds of emptiness that have been discussed previously.
 The one who presents this discussion is not capable of informing whether this type of emptiness is the emptiness of the Lord Buddha or of anybody else.
-It can only be realised by way of Sanditthiko for each individual practitioner.
+It can only be realised by way of 'seeing for oneself' (sandiṭṭhiko) for each individual practitioner.

-This emptiness is timeless, Akaliko - it is eternally unchanging.
-There is change in the emptiness of Samadhi: There is progress and deterioration.
-The emptiness in the level of the Arupa Dhamma which is the path of practice can change and can be transcended.
+This emptiness is timeless, $ak\bar{a}liko-$ it is eternally unchanging.
+There is change in the emptiness of $sam\bar{a}dhi$ : progress and deterioration.
+The emptiness in the level of the formless ( $ar\bar{u}pa$ ) dhammas, which are the path of practice, can change and can be transcended.
 But the absolute emptiness does not change because there is no Self in it and neither is it taken as Self.
-It is merely Yathabhutam Nanadassanam - seeing truly according to the natural principles of this emptiness and seeing truly according to all of the Sabhava Dhamma that one had gradually experienced which exist everywhere.
-Even the nature of the way of Sila, Samadhi, and Panna, the Dhamma of remedy and correction, is wisely comprehended and one leaves it as it truly is.
+It is merely $Yath\bar{a}$ - $Bh\bar{u}ta$ - $N\bar{a}$ padassana - seeing truly according to the natural principles of this emptiness and seeing truly according to all of the dhammas that one had gradually experienced which exist everywhere.
+Even the nature of the way of $s\bar{\imath}la$ , $sam\bar{a}dhi$ , and $pa\tilde{n}n\bar{a}$ (the dhammas of remedy and correction), is wisely comprehended and one leaves it as it truly is.
 In the end, there is nothing to hide within this state of emptiness.

-May all of you investigate into these three types of emptiness and develop yourselves to experience them - especially the last kind of emptiness which is empty by virtue of its nature that no one or any kind of Sammuti can penetrate into it anymore.
+May all of you investigate into these three types of emptiness and develop yourselves to experience them - especially the last kind of emptiness which is empty by virtue of its nature that no one or any kind of conditioning (sammuti) can penetrate into it anymore.
 The questions from the beginning stage of Dhamma to the ultimate emptiness will automatically be answered by one's own realization.

-At the end of this Dhamma presentation which has gradually shown the ignorance of the presenter and has progressed to the last type of emptiness, the Dhamma quite beyond the ability of the presenter to explain any deeper than this, the time is now appropriate; may it come to a close.
+At the end of this Dhamma presentation (which has gradually shown the ignorance of the presenter and has progressed to the last type of emptiness, the Dhamma quite beyond the ability of the presenter to explain any deeper than this), the time is now appropriate.
+May it come to a close.